Learning Theorists and the Emotional Learning Journey

 This session might best be seen as a very practical link between Initial Teacher Training and the classroom, but it’s as valuable to the new teacher as it is to those of us who’ve been around a little longer.

-By the end of the session, delegates will:
+By the end of the session, delegates will be able to:

 - behaviourism, cognitivism, social constructivism and connectivism.